Flux cost functions and optimal metabolic states: Mathematical properties of flux cost function

-In this section, I first discuss the conditions under which enzymatic M-cost functions have a unique minimum point.
-Then, I show that enzymatic flux cost functions are concave on the S-polytope and strictly concave when interpolating between \statedistinct\ flows.
+In this section, I study the conditions under which an enzymatic metabolite cost (or ``briefly enzymatic M-cost'') functions have a unique optimum.
+Then, I show that enzymatic flux cost functions are concave on the F-cone and strictly concave on the interpolation line between \statedistinct\ {\flow}s.